rei/rei-cedar-docs/docs/components/block-quote/README.md

 ## Responsiveness

-When block quotes are displayed in at XS breakpoints, the text will use a smaller font size.
+When block quotes are displayed at XS breakpoint, the text will use a smaller font size.

   </cdr-doc-table-of-contents-shell>
 </template>